Programs Offered By DCA

 Digital Citizen Academy offers specifically designed programs for students, educators and parents.
 Programs provide resources and tools to help individuals address and prevent the challenges and dangers children and adults experience with technology use and overuse.

-Our home based ‘Parent Program’ gives parents an opportunity to experience home-based interactive lessons with their child.
-The lessons are grouped K-2, 3-6 and Middle School and include informative videos that make learning about digital safety and etiquette entertaining and fun.
+Our ‘Home Program’ gives families an opportunity to experience home-based interactive lessons with their child.
+The lessons are age specific from K-8 and include informative videos that make learning about digital safety and etiquette entertaining and fun.
 As families progress through lessons together, children learn to make safe and responsible choices while navigating their digital world.